sourmash-bio/sourmash/doc/command-line.md

 Note, you can use `sourmash sig` as shorthand for all of these commands.

-Most commands will load signatures automatically from indexed databases (SBT and LCA formats) as well as from signature files, and you can load signatures from stdin using `-` on the command line.
+All commands load signatures in all supported sourmash formats, including indexed databases, and will save signatures in formats based on the extension (e.g. `-o output.zip` will use the zip format).
+You can load signatures from stdin using `-` on the command line.

 ### `sourmash signature cat` - combine signatures into one file